jankeirse/fluent-plugin-mergecommon/README.md

 2019-10-18 16:04:08.042000000 +0200 agent-log.multiline: {"pid"=&gt;"012528", "thread"=&gt;"1711302400", "loglevel"=&gt;"1", "executionenvironment"=&gt;"AS-8", "logentrytype"=&gt;"SmartWebHa", "message"=&gt;"################################################################################################################################# End Web Handler Request: GET /Entities/pick-stations### Request runtime: 29 msecs, Response Content Length: 14623 bytes##############################################################################################################################"}
 </pre>

+## License

+The https://github.com/fluent-plugins-nursery/fluent-plugin-concat plugin was used to figure out how to write this one, so I decided to use the same license as that plugin.
+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).